 |Alabama||Individuals are allowed itemized deductions, but only for qualified LTCI and the amount is limited.

-Businesses (incorporated or not incorporated) are allowed to deduct LTCI as reasonable compensation expense.
+Businesses (incorporated or not incorporated) are allowed to deduct LTCI as a reasonable compensation expense.

 |Colorado||Credit can be claimed for 25% of LTCI premiums payed for the individual and spouse.